Benteler International

 Benteler International AG (BENTELER) is a holding company in German family ownership.
 The Group companies operate worldwide in the fields of automotive technology, steel and tube production and engineering.
 The headquarters of Benteler International AG is in Salzburg (Austria), as of 2010.
 The owner is the Benteler family.

-Under the umbrella of the holding company BENTELER International AG, based in Salzburg, Austria, the Group is structured in the Divisions of BENTELER Automotive and BENTELER Steel/Tube.
+Under the umbrella of the holding company BENTELER International AG, based in Salzburg, Austria, the Group is structured in the Divisions of BENTELER Automotive Components, BENTELER Automotive Modules, BENTELER Steel/Tube and HOLON.
 As well as BENTELER International AG, BENTELER Business Services GmbH, based in Paderborn, Germany, also carries out additional holding functions.
-The Benteler Group employs around 22,000 people at 87 locations in 26 countries; approximately 9,000 of those employees are in Germany.
-Revenue in the 2022 financial year was 8.954 billion.
+The Benteler Group employs more than 20,000 people at 90 locations in 26 countries; approximately 9,000 of those employees are in Germany.
+Revenue in the 2024 financial year was €8.170 billion.

 History

 Foundation, first delivery of tubes, expansion of production

 In 1876 Carl Benteler opened an ironmongery store in Bielefeld, which his son Eduard Benteler took over in 1908.
 In 1916 Eduard Benteler then bought an engineering factory in Bielefeld in which drawn tubes were manufactured for the first time in 1918.
 In 1922 Eduard Benteler founded the Benteler-Werke Aktiengesellschaft, which in 1923 started production of seamless and welded tubes in Paderborn and Schloß Neuhaus.
 In 1935 the company won its first major order from the automotive industry: Benteler produced exhaust pipes for the Ford Eifel.
 During the Second World War anti-aircraft guns were made in the Benteler factory in Bielefeld (including anti-aircraft guns 2-cm-Flak 38 and 2-cm-Flak-Vierling 38), until the factory was destroyed in 1944 in an air raid.

 Following the Second World War Eduard Benteler's sons Erich and Helmut built up the works again and greatly expanded the product range.
 Benteler was now supplying to the bicycle and car industries, it was producing seamless and hot rolled tubes and machinery for textile fishing, plastics and glass processing.
 In the buildings of the former military airfield Paderborn-Mönkeloh Benteler worked with the racing driver and car-maker Hermann Holbein: Between 1950 and 1952 about 2,000 "Champion" cars were produced.
 After that, for a short time, Delta refrigerators were made in Mönkeloh.

 The Benteler logo - a triangle, made up of three smaller triangles and standing on its tip - has been used since 1949.
 The three small triangles stood for Eduard Benteler's children - Ilse, Erich and Helmut - who became owners of the company, in equal parts, after the death of their father.
 The enclosing larger triangle is meant to symbolize the continuation of the company as a whole.